LoganPritchett/Text-Adventure/projectroadmap.md

 1. Develop idea for game DONE
 2. Use code from another repository to help guide on this one.
 DONE
 3. Come up with story, problem, and solution DONE
-4. Create different branches and choices - WIP
+4. Create different branches and choices - DONE
-5. Make an ending, and loss endings
+5. Make an ending, and loss endings - DONE
-6. Thank player for playing game
+6. Thank player for playing game - DONE
-7. Double check code
+7. Double check code - DONE

 PRESENTING PROJECT

-1. Create power point and submit it.
+1. Create power point and submit it. - DONE
-2. Prepare presentation
+2. Prepare presentation - DONE
-3. schedule presentation time
+3. schedule presentation time - DONE
 4. start presentation and screenshot it
 5. upload presentation